pingcap/docs-cn/benchmark/benchmark-sysbench-v3.md

 ## Test plan

-Use Sysbench to import **16 tables, with 10,000,000 pieces of data in each table**.
+Use Sysbench to import **16 tables, with 10,000,000 rows in each table**.
 With the HAProxy, requests are sent to the cluster at an incremental concurrent number.
 A single concurrent test lasts 5 minutes.

 ### TiDB version information